thehivebox/hiveboxV1/README.md

 ## About the Project

 This project was initiated by **Dakota Halvorson** in 2025 with the goal of providing a comprehensive resource for IT professionals and MSPs.
 The tools and scripts included here aim to streamline workflows, automate repetitive tasks, and enhance overall efficiency in IT operations.
+All tools and scripts have been vetted/utilized within Dakota's workflow(s).

 ## Contents

 - **Scripts**: A variety of scripts for automation, monitoring, and management.
 - **Tools**: Custom-built tools to aid in IT tasks.

-## DISCLAIMER | SCRIPTER BEWARE: All scripts are designed to run silently.

 ## Getting Started